Concord Addiction Treatment Resources

-From 1999 to 2017, at least 702,000 Americans died due to an overdose involving drugs.
-Of those deaths, 68% involved an opioid or illicit opioid.
+In 2019, there were 70,980 drug overdose deaths.
+Of those deaths, 50,042 involved an opioid or illicit opioid.
 The bulk of the deaths have occurred with individuals who are between the ages of 25 and 54, so this is not a disease that is impacting only one demographic.
 Now that professionals in the medical industry are tracking this information in an improved manner, they believe that they are getting a handle on the situation for the better.

 Getting Help for Drug and Alcohol Addiction

 In Concord, NH, responders have encountered situations where an individual has overdosed, and the responders are able to bring the person back.
 Unfortunately, the victim is upset instead of grateful for being given the opportunity to continue to live.

 Whether or not you decide to get help is your decision 100%.
 All treatment unless ordered by a court of law is voluntary.
 So, you have to be motivated to want to get better.
 You also have to be motivated to overcome the disease.
 Otherwise, if you do get help, a relapse is possible.

 Those who are motivated should know that help is available.
 Sometimes it is free of cost.
 Other times, you may be able to qualify for insurance that covers the costs or programs that cover the fees.
 It depends, but you have to seek out the help first.